Business & invest,

 But perhaps the city’s most spectacular natural asset is the collection of waterfalls that cascade down cliff faces and fall into word-heritage listed rainforest.

-Here’s a list of some of the amazing waterfalls you can find on the Gold Coast and surrounds.
+Here’s a list of some of the amazing waterfalls you can find on the Gold Coast.

 Purling Brook Falls are over 100 meters high

 The top of Purling Brook Falls

 Length: 4km (return) Level: Medium Note: Reasonable level of fitness and ankle-supporting footwear recommended

 The Purling Brook Falls are spectacular and are rated on Tripadvisor at #2 things to do in Springbrook National Park.
 Towering at over 100 meters in height, visitors flock to the UNESCO World Heritage-listed Gondwana Rainforests after rainfall to see it at it’s most magnificent.